RogerSanders/qon/README.md

 - QOI footer removed.
 The reference QOI encoder added a trailing 8 bytes after each file, which wasn't part of the QOI specification.
 This is removed.
 - Compression improvements.
-The QOI format contained [key weaknesses](https://github.com/phoboslab/qoi/issues/191) with most compressible and least compressible sections of data.
+The QOI format contained [key weaknesses](https://github.com/phoboslab/qoi/issues/191) with both long repeated runs and successive uncompressible pixels.
 These issues are addressed here, giving a 4% size reduction over QOI on the [benchmark suite](https://qoiformat.org/benchmark) (from 28.2% to 27.2%), reducing the compression gap to PNG by 25%, with virtually no effect on encoding and decoding times.
 - Reference image.
-Encoding a decoding can be tied back to a reference image, which is used for inter-frame compression by QON.
+Encoding and decoding can be tied back to a reference image, which is used for inter-frame compression by QON.